opensyria/blockchain/docs/audits/AUDIT_LOG.md

 **Comparison with Production Explorers:**
 - Etherscan: ✅ PostgreSQL indexes, ✅ Sub-second queries, ✅ Redis cache
 - Blockchain.com: ✅ Custom DB, ✅ Memcached, ✅ Load balancing
-- Open Syria: ❌ No indexes, ❌ O(n) scans, ❌ No cache
+- OpenSyria: ❌ No indexes, ❌ O(n) scans, ❌ No cache

 **Root Cause:**
 RocksDB is a key-value store optimized for sequential reads (blocks by height).
 It has **NO secondary indexes** for lookups by transaction hash, block hash, or address.
 Every non-sequential query requires scanning the entire blockchain.